ibarrond/knowhow/README.md

 # Machine Learning Knowhow
 A series of notebooks, lists, tips and documents covering my knowhow on Machine Learning.

-__Author__: Alberto Ibarrondo @ibarrond

-__License__: MIT (Do whatever, just mention me please!)
+Separated by topics:

 ##### Deep Learning
 - _AvoidOverfitting.md_: Tricks to avoid overfitting.